 Plenty of spots to visit and entertain your pastimes in Ubud.
 To get the most out of Ubud is best to do it walkthrough.
 Along the street, you’ll discover local artisan shops and aesthetic cafes at the best value for your money.

 It is easy to find art-related souvenirs, traditional Balinese costumes, yoga stuff, boho dresses, batik, and authentic Balinese crafting masterpieces at Ubud Art Market.
 Located across the Puri Saren Palace, today, Ubud Art Market is lonely without tourists crowding all around it.
 The best thing about the traditional market in Bali is that you can bargain for a much better price.
 What time does Ubud market open?
-The bizz at Ubud Art Market runs every day from 9 am-6 pm.
-Head to our article here to figure out useful tips during shopping at Ubud Art Market.
+The buzz at Ubud Art Market runs every day from 9 am-6 pm.
+Head to our article to figure out useful tips during shopping at Ubud Art Market.

 It takes a mere 15-minute drive from the heart of Ubud to Bali Elephant Cave or Goa Gajah.
 Ancient, mystic, holy, and historical, Ubud Bali Elephant Cave is non-living evidence of how belief differences simply won’t cut it to fail the cordiality of both Hindu and Buddha devotees existing in harmony.
-Both used to occupy Goa Gajah as a place of holy, to connect with their divinity and high spirits.
+Both used to occupy Goa Gajah as a holy place to connect with their divinity and high spirits.
 The legend said that it was established amid the reign of the Warmadewa Dynasty in the XI century AD.
 Architecture-wise, the building truly represents Hinduism in Bali with carvings of mythological beings seen everywhere around the site.
 The river below it and the luscious trees of more than 100 years there embrace Goa Gajah in a friendly breeze.
 You need to step down the stairs before you could witness a water temple where it erects 7 statues holding a jar that lets out holy water to a pond.